smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/UploadFileReadme.md

 ## Payload

-The body should be 'multipart/form-data' containing the file data as part of the request
+The body should be 'multipart/form-data' containing the file data as part of the request.

 ## Response

-The returned response is in JSON format containing the UUID of the newly uploaded file
+The returned response is in JSON format containing the UUID of the newly uploaded file, for further reference.

 ```JSON
 {